-Cabinet is asked to:
+Council is asked to:

 - 1. Note the contents of the report and in particular the treasury management activity undertaken in the first six months of the 2021/22 financial year. - 2.
-Note the impact of proposed changes to the Treasury Management Code. - 3.
-Propose that this report be considered and agreed by Full Council.
+Note the impact of proposed changes to the Treasury Management Code.